I have perfectionist tendencies.

 I suspected it all along, and it was confirmed when I used the Human Synergistics assessment tool LSI.
 For the best website information I recommend their Australian business.

-Seems like a cultural characteristic that would be pretty valuable to achieve the type of innovation most organizations I know are seeking!
+Seems like a cultural characteristic that would be pretty valuable to achieve the type of innovation most organisations I know are seeking!

 Are you living in a culture of happiness?
 What steps can you take to walk that talk?
 Aside from visiting Iceland, which looked very beautiful in the photos I saw while selecting one for this blog.
 Has anyone readying this been there?